amaanmdi/Chek3/README.md

    - `FirstView` observes `AuthService.currentUser`
    - Category management interface is shown when user is authenticated
    - Updates automatically when authentication state changes

+4. **Account Validation**:
+   - On app load, `AccountValidationService` validates user account existence
+   - If account is deleted or invalid, local data is cleaned up and user is signed out
+   - Validation is skipped when offline to avoid false positives
+   - Comprehensive logging for debugging account validation issues

 ### **Category Management Flow**
 1. **New User Setup**: